Skip to main content

 • Invalid wallet password: If you have set an incorrect password, the deployment will fail silently.
 To fix this, you need to deploy the smart contract instance again with the correct password.

 • Invalid network: You are deploying the smart contract instance to the correct network.
-Suppose you are deploying a smart contract instance on an finboot-clique-v1 network.
-In that case, you must have a wallet with an Ethereum address and a smart contract specification written in Solidity.
-To fix this, you need to deploy the smart contract instance again with the correct network.
+For example, suppose you are deploying a smart contract instance on the finboot-clique-v1 network.
+In that case, you must ensure the wallet is also defined on the finboot-clique-v1 network.
+To fix this, you need to deploy the smart contract instance again using the network that matches your wallet.

 • Insufficient funds: If you are deploying a smart contract instance to a public network, the wallet deploying the instance needs funds to deploy it.
 To fix this, you must send enough native currency to the wallet to deploy the smart contract instance.